Sarah is a pharmacist living in Queensland, Australia. She enjoys writing articles with a health and medical focus.

-COPD is a long term condition that blocks the passage of air to the lungs.
+COPD is a long-term condition that blocks the passage of air to the lungs.
 It generally occurs as a combination of two conditions, emphysema and chronic bronchitis.
 Emphysema is a condition where the alveoli (air sacs) in the lungs become damaged, making it extremely difficult to breathe in and out.
-Chronic bronchitis occurs when there is ongoing inflammation of the bronchi (airways) , causing narrowing of the airways leading to breathing difficulties.
+Chronic bronchitis occurs when there is ongoing inflammation of the bronchi (airways), causing narrowing of the airways and leading to breathing difficulties.
 It is a progressive condition with no cure, with breathing becoming increasingly difficult as the disease progresses.
 To prevent COPD, consider the following:

 - If you have COPD, ensure you are up to date with your flu vaccination, pneumococcal vaccination and pertussis vaccination.
-These will help protect you against developing a serious complication from these illnesses.
+These will help protect you against developing serious complications from these illnesses.